CHEMICAL HEART

 Why these specific metals?
 Because of the unique shape of their electron "cloud," specifically the d-orbitals.

-2. The Science: The Magic of D-Orbitals
+THE SCIENCE: The Magic of D-Orbitals

+This is the "geeky" part where quantum mechanics meets art.
 Electrons orbit the center of an atom in specific regions called "orbitals."
 Most atoms have very stable, boring orbitals.
 But Transition Metals have a special outer shell called the d-orbital.
+Think of the d-orbital like a shelf that can hold 10 electrons.
+This section "D-Orbitals," is broken down to be clear, visual, and scientifically accurate.
+It is designed to visualize the Crystal Field Theory (which is the formal name for the orbital splitting) without using dense formulas.

 In isolation: All 5 rooms in this d-orbital shelf are at the same energy height.